Jordynne Grace: WWE (2025–present)

 On January 27, 2025, it was reported that Grace had signed with WWE.
 Grace entered the women's Royal Rumble match on February 1 at #19, eliminating Jaida Parker before being eliminated by Giulia.
 At NXT Vengeance Day, Grace made an appearance after the main event, in which Giulia successfully retained the NXT Women's Championship, signalling that Grace will be part of the NXT brand.
 At NXT Stand & Deliver on April 19, Grace unsuccessfully challenged Stephanie Vaquer for the NXT Women's Championship in a fatal four-way match also involving Giulia and Parker, the latter of whom Vaquer pinned.
-On the May 6 episode of NXT, Grace faced Giulia in a number one contender's match for the NXT Women's Championship, where she won, and challenged Stephanie Vaquer for the title at NXT Battleground but lost the match.
+On the May 6 episode of NXT, Grace defeated Giulia in a #1 contender's match for the NXT Women's Championship.
+She went on to face Vaquer at NXT Battleground but lost the title match.
 At Evolution on July 13, Grace failed to win the NXT Women's Championship from new champion Jacy Jayne after Blake Monroe, who had just debut in NXT and allied with Grace against Jayne and Fatal Influence, turned on Grace during the match.
 The pair traded victories, where Monroe defeated Grace at NXT Heatwave on August 24 whereas Grace defeated Monroe in a Weaponized Steel Cage match at NXT No Mercy on September 27 to end their feud.

+On January 9, 2026, Grace officially debuted on the main roster by signing with the SmackDown brand.
+Shortly after, she suffered an ankle injury during her Main Event match against Alba Fyre.
+Grace returned from injury on the April 17 episode of SmackDown, where she lost to Tiffany Stratton in a Women's United States Championship #1 contender's match.